redbadger/crux/docs/src/rfcs/shipped-shell-handlers.md

 app pays for a library it did not ask for.

-Registration is checked: two handlers with the same `name`, or a `name` that collides with a registered type or a reserved name, is an error.
+Registration is checked: two handlers with the same `name`, or a `name` that collides with a registered type or a reserved name, is an error at `build`.
+A `name` equal to the last segment of the module being generated — an `Http` handler in a `Crux.Http` namespace — would overwrite the module's own file, and is an error when that language is generated.

 ### What is emitted